 Jan 11, 2024: Added the Dyson Gen5outsize/Gen5outsize Absolute to Notable Mentions.

-Our recommendations are based on what we think are currently the best vacuums for cleaning carpet.
+Our recommendations are based on what we think are currently the best vacuums for carpet.
 We don't just base our results on overall performance but also on factors like availability, price, and reader feedback, so it isn't as though there's a single best vacuum cleaner for carpets to suit all needs.

-If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews, ranked by their performance on carpet.
+If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews, ranked by their performance on carpets.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.